facebook/facebook-android-sdk/CONTRIBUTING.md

-Facebook welcomes contributions to our SDKs.
+Facebook welcomes all the contributions to our SDKs.

 All contributors must sign a CLA (contributor license agreement) here: